A quantum analogue of convex optimization: Introduction

-We adapt the key ideas from~\cite{PP14}.
-We replace the repeated measurements with a time-dependent Hamiltonian simulation, while the Fundamental Gap Theorem~\cite{AC10} gives the spectral gap for the performance guarantee.
-At the same time, we face an additional challenge that $h$ is over the infinite domain $\mathbb R^n$.
-To address this issue, we develop a set of tools that allow us to ignore high-energy parts of a Hamiltonian.
+Interestingly enough, our algorithm is based on simulating adiabatic Hamiltonian evolution, rather than on simulation of dissipation.
+The most challenging part of analyzing an adiabatic algorithm is to establish a lower bound of the spectral gap.
+Fortunately for us, a tight lower bound for the spectral gap of a Schr\"odinger operator on a bounded domain is known to be inverse polynomial in the diameter of the domain by the Fundamental Gap Theorem~\cite{AC10}.
+Therefore, we want to $i)$ minimize a Schr\"odinger operator over the unbounded domain $\rn$ $ii)$ by simulating a discretized qubit Hamiltonian $iii)$ whose gap we analyze using results for bounded domains.
+We relate the three operators by the tools that we develop that allow us to ignore high-energy parts of a Hamiltonian.
 We define a low-energy truncation of $h$, which represents the operator up to its low-energy sector with error $\epsilon$ (Definition~\ref{def:truncation}).
 We show that if two Hamiltonians admit similar truncations, then their spectral gaps and the ground energies are close to each other.
 For the analysis, we construct a series of intermediate Hamiltonians on different domains that are treated in a modularized manner and connected via the truncation techniques.

-As an application of the FGA, we give the first known polynomial-time algorithm for finding the minimum frequency of an $n$-dimensional convex drum specified by linear constraints.
+As an application of the ASCOA, we give the first known polynomial-time algorithm for finding the minimum frequency of an $n$-dimensional convex drum specified by linear constraints.
 Mathematically, the problem is to compute the minimum eigenvalue of the Laplacian under the Dirichlet boundary condition on an $n$-dimensional polytope.
 The runtime of classical solvers such as finite element methods~\cite{Babuska1989DL} grows exponentially to $n$, exhibiting the curse of dimensionality.
 Information theoretic arguments~\cite{Papageorgiou2007DL} show that no classical algorithm runs in time polynomial in both $n$ and $1/\epsilon$.

+As far as we are aware, only three previous works~\cite{PP14, CHPZ25, DZPL25} exhibit polynomial time quantum algorithms for optimization of quantum objective with a provable guarantee.
+Efficient quantum algorithms based on simulating dissipation find local minima of qubit Hamiltonians~\cite{CHPZ25} and the ground energy of quadratic fermionic Hamiltonians~\cite{DZPL25}.

+More closely related to our work is a quantum algorithm computing the ground energy of a Schr\"odinger operator on a bounded domain $[0,1]^n$ with the Dirichlet boundary condition~\cite{PP14}.
+This algorithm prepares the ground state of an initial Hamiltonian, and then repeatedly measures in the energy basis of a slowly varying Hamiltonian.
+They show the spectral gap of the time-dependent Hamiltonian is large, by employing the Fundamental Gap Theorem~\cite{AC10}, which we also adapt in this work.

+Other related works concern with noncommutative convex optimization.
+Geodesic convex optimization~\cite{Rapcsak1991,ZhangSra2016,AllenZhu2018,BFGOWW19} also studies convex objectives in noncommutative directions, but our case differs in that the domain is infinite-dimensional.